sriramgkn/sriramgkn.github.io/resources.md

 - Circular Bus architecture for superconducting qubits (27-06-2019 @ TIFR) \[[slides](https://sriramgkn.github.io/reports/VSRP_presentation_Sriram.pdf)\] \[[report](https://sriramgkn.github.io/reports/VSRP_report_Sriram.pdf)\]
 - Quantum Capacity of channels with small environment (26-04-2019 @ IITM) \[[slides](https://sriramgkn.github.io/reports/Adv_QCQI_pres.pdf)\]

-Disclaimer: The following views are purely my own, and NOT representative of any academic affiliations.

 I greatly appreciate massive efforts to make digital knowledge and multimedia freely accessible to the whole world on the internet.
 Even more so when such content is available in secure [https](https://en.wikipedia.org/wiki/HTTPS) sites with an ad-free experience (although it's generally good to use [adblock-plus](https://chrome.google.com/webstore/detail/adblock-plus-free-ad-bloc/cfhdojbkjhnklbpkdaibdccddilifddb) at all times)

 Here are some of my favorites: